These Shamrock Wonton Crackers are a fun, delicious and healthy 3-ingredient snack for St. Patrick’s Day, without any green dye!

 And that concludes our history lesson for today.
 HA.

-They’re salty, crunchy, and fun; perfect for an after school snack or lunchbox.
+They’re salty, crunchy, and fun!
+Made with homemade pesto instead of green dye, perfect for an after school snack or lunchbox.
 Or midnight snack.
 What?

-And thank goodness the color green was adopted by St. Patty’s Day, because blue pesto just wouldn’t be right.
+And thank goodness the color green was adopted by Saint Patrick’s Day, because blue pesto just wouldn’t be right.